 Runners usually need to replace their shoes every 400 miles.
 However, that number can vary depending on a few factors, including how many miles you run each week, what surfaces you run on, and your personal comfort preferences.

-Certain surfaces—such as hot pavement in the summertime—can wear shoes out faster than others, like a well-groomed trail in the shade, so you might have to replace shoes more often depending on where you run.
-Your comfort preference can also dictate when you need a new pair; if your shoes feel uncomfortable or worn-down before 400 miles, it’s time to retire them.
+Certain surfaces—such as hot pavement in the summertime—can wear shoes out faster than other locales, like a well-groomed trail in the shade, so you might have to replace shoes more often depending on where you run.
+Your comfort preference can also dictate when you need a new pair.
+If your shoes feel uncomfortable or worn-down before 400 miles, it’s time to retire them.

 How do I know if my running shoes are worn out?